Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/samples/Sample1CreateDeleteTables.md

 Console.WriteLine($"The created table's name is {table.TableName}.");
 ```

+A `TableClient` is needed to perform table-level operations like inserting and deleting entities within the table.
+To get the `TableClient`, invoke `GetTableClient` with the table name.

-## Deleting a Table
+## Delete a table
-To delete the table, invoke `DeleteTable` from the service client with the table name.
+To delete the table, invoke `DeleteTable` with the table name.

 ```C# Snippet:TablesSample1DeleteTable
 // Deletes the table made previously. serviceClient.DeleteTable(tableName);
 ```

-## Handling Errors
+## Handle errors
 To get more information from a thrown exception when creating and deleting tables, use a try/catch statement to print out the exception.

 ```C# Snippet:TablesSample1CreateExistingTable